MICR2208 Introductory Microbiology

 - This unit covers microbial structure and function, with respect to bacteria, viruses, protozoans and fungi.
 Concepts including microbial growth, disinfection and sterilisation are covered.
 The role of micro-organisms in the environment and how they can be manipulated genetically to perform roles in biotechnology are also discussed.
 Enrolment in this unit is highly desirable if the student is undertaking MICR2209 Introduction to Infectious Diseases and Immunology.

-- Typically this unit is assessed in the following ways: (1) MCQ online quiz; (2) mid-semester test; and (3) written examination.
+; (2) mid-semester test; and (3) written exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.